yamand16/age_and_gender_classification/README.md

 ### Text Files

-There are 8 text files that contain ear and profile face image names with age and gender labels.
+For FERET dataset, there are 8 text files that contain ear and profile face image names with age and gender labels.

-Codes and other files will be included.
+Codes, geometric features for our dataset, cropped ear and profile face coordinates will be included.

 If you use these codes, please refers our papers: